 Fall is a great time to visit Walt Disney World in Orlando, with less crowds and cooler Florida temperatures.
-From September 11 to November 2, the Magic Kingdom hosts Mickey's Not-So-Scary Halloween Party, where guests of all ages can arrive in costume, trick-or-treat around the park, take pictures with Disney characters dressed in Halloween costumes, catch the Boo-to-You Halloween Parade led by the Headless Horseman, and witness Happy HalloWishes fireworks nightly.
+On select dates from Sept.
+13 to Nov.
+3, the Magic Kingdom hosts Mickey's Not-So-Scary Halloween Party, where guests of all ages can arrive in costume, trick or treat around the park, take pictures with Disney characters dressed in Halloween costumes (like the Nightmare Before Christmas' Jack Skellington and Sally!), catch the Boo-to-You Halloween Parade led by the Headless Horseman, and witness Happy HalloWishes fireworks nightly.
 The event takes place 7 p.m. to midnight, and requires a ticket in addition to a regular park admission ticket.
-In Anaheim, Calif., visit Disneyland for its Halloween Time spooktacular that runs September 14 through October 31 with a Halloween party and special attractions.
+In Anaheim, Calif., visit Disneyland for its Halloween Time spooktacular that runs Sept.
+13 through Oct.
+31, and includes a Halloween party and special attractions.
 For more information, visit Disney's Web sites, Mickey's Not-So-Scary Halloween Party and Halloween Time.

 Scream Portland, Oregon

 During Weekend Little Screamer Fairs, young kids can enjoy Scream Portland's new location at the Portland International Raceway, where everything but the haunted houses are open.
-Open October weekends from noon to 5 p.m., young tykes can enjoy carnival rides, pony rides, scavenger hunts, arts and crafts, face painting, story time, and more.
+Open weekends from Oct.
+5 through Oct.
+31 (12 p.m. to 5 p.m.), young tykes can enjoy carnival rides, pony rides, scavenger hunts, arts and crafts, face painting, story time, and more.
 Even better, admission is just $3 per person, and characters roaming the grounds are less scary and more kid-friendly, too.
-NOTE: As of October 23, 2012, the Little Screamer Fair has been canceled for the remainder of the event due to technical difficulties.

 Hersheypark in the Dark, Pennsylvania